 Candidates seeking admission consideration under this policy should submit a separate letter to Undergraduate Admissions stating that they wish to be considered under this policy and provide evidence of Aboriginal ancestry.
 An Aboriginal Person is considered an Indigenous Person of North America (treaty status, non-status, Métis, or Inuit).
-In addition to the student's Personal Statement of Experience, admission to Queen's University will depend on the assessment of the student's program prerequisites (or equivalences) as well as the student's overall average.
 The number of students admitted each year under this policy will be determined in the annual enrolment plan upon consultation with the faculties and schools.

-If you have questions about applying through this policy please contact Ashley Maracle, the Queen's Aboriginal Recruitment and Admission Representative (fd.recruiter@queensu.ca).
+If you have questions about applying through this policy please contact Lisa Doxtator, the Queen's Aboriginal Recruitment and Admission Representative (fd@recruiter@queensu.ca)